Vectorphy/Chief-Productivity-Officer/docs/commands.md

 - `/create_group <name> [max_size]`: Create a new study group
   - `name`: The name of the study group
   - `max_size`: (Optional) Maximum number of members allowed in the group (default is 10)
-  - Creates a new study group with the specified name and optional size limit.
-Also creates associated roles for the group.
+  - `mentions`: The users to add to the group.

 - `/join_group <name>`: Join an existing study group
   - `name`: The name of the study group you want to join